PKD and Employment

 - explain why it’s not possible to find you an alternative suitable position in the organisation

-If you’re invited to a disciplinary hearing, you are entitled to take someone with you if you would like (a colleague or a trade union rep).
+If you’re invited to a disciplinary hearing, you’re entitled to take someone with you if you would like (a colleague or a trade union rep).

 This is a complex area of law.
-If you find yourself in this situation, please seek suitable advice, for example, from your union or ACAS.
+If you find yourself in this situation, please seek suitable advice, for example, from your union, ACAS in Britain or the LRA in Northern Ireland.

-If you’re seeking a new job, your potential future employer can only make limited enquires about disability.
+If you’re seeking a new job, your potential future employer can only make limited enquiries about disability .
 This is to protect disabled people from being unfairly disadvantaged during the selection process.

 Recruiters can ask:

-- whether you have a disability that would affect your ability to do an assessment test that is part of the selection process (e.g. a test at a computer) and what reasonable adjustments they can make to help
+- whether you have a disability that would affect your ability to do an assessment test that is part of the selection process (for example, a test at a computer) and what reasonable adjustments they can make to help

 - whether you can carry out job functions that are core parts of the job